Scott1974-1/TL-D3/README.md

 My Build of a Tenlong TL-D3 IDEX Printer with BTT Octopus Pro 1.1 with Klipper Will be coverting a stock Tenlong TL-D3 IDEX 3D printer into an updated better running machine using Klipper Firmware.
+The information collected in the GitHub is compiled from many different locations on the internet.
+This will be a good collection of Files, Data and resources required to build this project.
+Everything should be in one place and easy to access when needed.
 <br><br><br>
 This will include the following upgrades.
 <br><br>